Prince Hodong and the Princess of Nakrang: The Marriage of Prince Hodong and Princess Nakrang

 In April of 32 AD (15th year of King Daemusin's reign) Prince Hodong was hunting at Okjeo when the King of Nakrang found him.
 The Prince was hunting near the border of Nakrang to explore and analyze the enemy land.
 When King Choi Ri saw him, he took interest in his looks and asked: "By looking at your appearance, you don't seem to be common folk.
 Are you the prince of the northern country (Goguryeo)?"
 When Prince Hodong replied yes, the King of Nakrang invited him back to his country for a feast.
 The King was aware that the expanding Goguryeo was a brutal country with a base of strong military power and feared they would be the next target.
 To form an alliance with Goguryeo, he planned for the Prince to marry his daughter, the Princess of Nakrang.
 The Princess fell in love with the prince at first sight but the prince had other intentions in mind.
 The marriage of Prince Hodong and the Princess of Nakrang quickly proceeded.
 After the marriage, Prince Hodong went back to Goguryeo and sent a letter to the Princess of Nakrang stating: "I am the prince of Goguryeo.
 If you destroy the mythical drum and the flute of your country then I will accept you as my wife.
 However, if you do not accept my favor we cannot be together."The Princess was torn when she heard the Prince's request.
 Although the love that she had for the Prince was overbearing, she faced the dilemma of betraying her own country.
 After much consideration, the Princess decided to destroy the Jamyunggo for Prince Hodong.
 As soon as they got the signal it was destroyed, the troops of Goguryeo attacked their way into Nakrang.
 Because the Jamyunggo did not ring, the King of Nakrang was not aware of the attack until the enemy troops reached the palace.
 When found out that his daughter destroyed the Jamyunggo, he had to kill her because she had committed treason.
 The King of Nakrang then ended up surrendering to Goguryeo, which led to the fall of Nakrang Kingdom.

 The Samguk Sagi

 The first extant account of the story of Princess Nakrang and Prince Hodong was in the Samguk Sagi (삼국사기).
 The Samguk Sagi, Chronicles of the Three Kingdoms (Goguryeo, Baekje and Silla), was published in 1145.
-The author, Kim Busik, published this compilation to address the growing disconnection between the history and the people.
+The author, Kim Pusik, published this compilation to address the growing disconnection between the history and the people.
 He stated: